WhiskyChoy/FJSP-DRL-HGNN/README.md

 conda activate fjsp-drl
 ```

-Note that pynvml is used in ```test.py``` to avoid excessive memory usage of GPU.
-The code has been modified when using CPU.
+Note that `pynvml` is used in ```test.py``` to avoid excessive memory usage of GPU.
+The code has been modified so that it doesn't call those `pynvml` relevant functions when using CPU.

 ### Introduction